holochain/hc-http-gw/spec.md

 http://{host}/{dna-hash}/{coordinator-identifier}/{zome-name}/{function-name}?payload={payload}
 ```

-Where the `dna-hash` is the base64 url encoded DNA hash of the DHT to retrieve data from, the `coordinator-identifier`, `zome-name` and `function-name` identify the zome function to invoke, and the `payload` query parameter is base64url encoded JSON to be used as the zome call payload.
+Where the `dna-hash` is the base64 url encoded DNA hash of the DHT to retrieve data from, the `coordinator-identifier`, `zome-name` and `function-name` identify the zome function to invoke, and the `payload` query parameter is base64 url encoded JSON to be used as the zome call payload.

 The `coordinator-identifier` is a way to ensure that the request is routed to a coordinator zome that has the expected interface.
 In the first iteration of the gateway, it is recommended that hApps are installed with a UUID or any UTF-8 encoded string with at most 100 characters long and this is used to identify the app to call.
 In the future, when Holochain properly supports app updates, this could be a coordinator hash.
 That would require Holochain exposing some concept of lineage so that newer coordinators that fulfill the interface of older ones, can be targeted.